West Point Mint: History

-As of 1937, it served as a storage facility for silver bullion and was thus nicknamed "The Fort Knox of Silver."
+In 1937, it served as a storage facility for silver bullion and was nicknamed "The Fort Knox of Silver."
 Even without United States Mint status, it produced U.S. coinage.
-From 1974 through 1986, the West Point Mint produced Lincoln cents bearing no mint mark, making them indistinguishable from those produced at the Philadelphia Mint.
-The years 1977 to 1979 saw Washington quarters produced as well.
-Approximately 20 billion dollars' worth of gold was stored in its vaults in the early 1980s (although this was still significantly less than at Fort Knox).
+From 1974 to 1986, the West Point Mint produced Lincoln cents bearing no mint mark, making them indistinguishable from those produced at the Philadelphia Mint.
+Between 1977 and 1979, Washington quarters were produced as well.
+Approximately 20 billion dollars' worth of gold was stored in its vaults in the early 1980s, although this was still significantly less than at Fort Knox.

-September 1983 saw the first appearance of the "W" mint mark (from this still unofficial U.S. Mint) on a $10 gold coin commemorating the 1984 Los Angeles Olympic Games.
-This was the first legal tender U.S. gold coin minted since 1933.
+September 1983 saw the first appearance of the "W" mint mark, from this still unofficial U.S. Mint, on a $10 gold coin commemorating the 1984 Los Angeles Olympic Games.
+It was the first legal tender U.S. gold coin minted since 1933.
 In 1986, American Gold Eagle bullion coins were solely produced at this facility, again, with no mint mark.
 The West Point Bullion Depository was granted mint status on March 31, 1988.
 Starting in 1999 American Silver Eagle bullion coins were also produced at the mint.

-In 2002, the U.S. Military Academy at West Point was honored for its 200th anniversary, and a bicentennial commemorative silver dollar was issued and unveiled on March 16 of that year, featuring a cadet color guard on the obverse and the helmet of Pallas Athena on the reverse.
+In 2002, the U.S. Military Academy at West Point was honored for its 200th anniversary.
+A bicentennial commemorative silver dollar was issued and unveiled on March 16 of that year, featuring a cadet color guard on the obverse and the helmet of Pallas Athena on the reverse.
 The coin was produced only at the West Point Mint.